WARP-LAB/WARP-GUIDES-WEBPACK/04-devserver/readme.md

 }
 ```

-Alternative would be to store this configuration within `package.json` under some user defined key or embed within *webpack.front.config.js*.
+Alternative would be to store this configuration within `package.json` under some user defined key or embed within *webpack.front.config.js* or use *dotenv*.

 ---
 # webpack DevServer